 The VA Choice program has allowed hundreds of thousands of veterans to receive timely and adequate care without excessive appointment wait times or travel requirements.

+Over the past several years, the US Department of Veterans Affairs (VA) has struggled to maintain effective funding for its widely used Community Care Program, more commonly known as “Choice”.
 While many veterans feel they receive adequate health care services from VA facilities and staff, others require care at outside facilities due to geographic location, ability to travel, or the need for subspecialty care not provided by local VA facilities.
 Additionally, many veterans choose to use the Choice program to seek care due to the ongoing negative media coverage and perceived reputation of VA.

 - establishes a Community Care Program at the VA;